 illustrated writing on elementary Visual Art

-2nd grade comic with onomatopoeia
+| 2nd grade time travel story with onomatopoeia |

-4th grade animation frame
+| 4th grade animation cell |

 Art teachers have written developmental rationales in anticipation of cluster schedules.
 An article titled “The First Visual Symbols” ascribes various motor cognition levels to children in the same elementary class.
 It extols a “sensory logic stage” (Burton, 1980, p.61) for using language to conceptualize pre-representational art.
-Observing diverse progress to plan then represent imagery informed this teacher's reason for allowing students to change ideas as they practice.
+Observing diverse progress to plan then represent imagery informed this teacher's reason for allowing their student body to change ideas as they practice.

 In short–I recommend elementary teachers plan inquiry-based, interdisciplinary dialogues followed by related, problem solving art activities.
 Then assess if creativity motivates learning objectives.
 To study art history I suggest schools prioritize literacy.